 Just like humans, dogs can suffer from diabetes.
 And again, just like humans, dogs can suffer from two different types of diabetes: diabetes mellitus and diabetes insipidus.

-It is believed that as many as one in 100 dogs will experience diabetes insipidus or diabetes mellitus in their lives.
+It is believed that as many as one in 300 dogs will experience diabetes mellitus, while diabetes insipidus is seen more rarely.

 What is Dog Diabetes Mellitus?

 Diabetes mellitus in dogs is also sometimes referred to as “sugar diabetes”, and it is known to be the most common of the two types.
 Some experts believe that one in every 300 dogs can suffer from diabetes mellitus.